Unlock Savings: Get a Better Deal on Credit Card Rates and Fees

 And as NBC concludes, “if you aren’t fighting these fees, you may be seriously underestimating your value as a customer.”

-All of which speaks to a good rule of thumb for any business — the more valued the customers, the more they’ll value doing business, and sticking with… you!
+All of this speaks to a good rule of thumb for any business — the more valued the customers, the more they’ll value doing business, and sticking with… you!
 That’s why we value you so much!

 Anything you want to ask AVPS about our service, security, etc.?
-We’re here !
+We’re here!